SEBK4C/OpenDoctor-Spec/README.md

 # OpenDoctor-Spec

-> Open Doctor - Like _Cursor.sh IDE but for personal medical history_
+> Open Doctor - Like _Cursor.sh IDE_ but for personal medical history

-> [!NOTE] This repository of specification documents is optimized for viewing in Obsidian [obsidian.md/download](https://obsidian.md/download) Clone repository and open as an Obsidian vault
+> This repository of specification documents is optimized for viewing in Obsidian [obsidian.md/download](https://obsidian.md/download) Clone repository and open as an Obsidian vault.
 >
 ## Overview & Project Story
 Open Doctor is a specialized IDE designed for managing and interacting with medical history, similar to how Cursor IDE is used for coding.
 It provides a comprehensive platform for patients to maintain, understand, and share their medical records while ensuring privacy and data security.